admeeer/ci-tutorial/README.md

-#### Getting started
+### Getting started
-These steps show you how to run the default workflow.
+These steps show you how to run the default workflow and help get you used to interacting with GitHub Actions.
 - Fork the repository
    1. Navigate to the repository: `https://github.com/admeeer/cicd-tutorial`
    2. In the top right, click the dropdown next to `Fork` and click `Create a new fork`